Cray-HPE/docs-csm/operations/boot_orchestration/Create_a_Session_Template_to_Boot_Compute_Nodes_with_SBPS.md

 _sbps-hsn._tcp.my-system.my-site-domain.net
 ```

-In this example,
+The following is an explanation of the values used in this example:

-- `_sbps-hsn` is the symbolic name of the service
+- `_sbps-hsn` is the symbolic name of the service.
-- `_tcp` is the transport protocol
+- `_tcp` is the transport protocol.
 - `my-system.my-site-domain.net` is the domain name for which the record is valid.
 The domain name includes the system name `my-system` and the site domain name `my-site-domain.net`.

 ### `<client discovery timeout in seconds>`